Laith-Kamaraldin/Ninety-One-Interview-Submission/README.md

 Exception Handling: Basic error management is included to handle common issues like file not found or incorrect data format.

 #####Assumptions:
-Data Format: Assumes file data is structured as (first name, second name, score) and score is an integer.
+Data Format: Assumes file data is structured as (first name, second name, score) and score is an integer, also assumes that the first line in the data is the headers.
 Data Validity: Assumes that the provided data is clean and does not require extensive validation.

 ######Why Not a Class?